Thornton, Buckinghamshire

 Thornton is a village and civil parish on the River Great Ouse about 3.5 mi north-east of Buckingham in the unitary authority area of Buckinghamshire.

+History

 The toponym is derived from the Old English for "thorn tree by a farm".
 The Domesday Book of 1086 records the village as Ternitone.

+It was formerly thought that the "lost" Domesday manor of Hasley formed part of Thornton but it is now established that it was part of Radclive.

+Church

 The earliest record of the Church of England Church of Saint Michael and All Angels dates from 1219.
 The present building is 14th-century, but was dramatically restored between 1770 and 1800 and largely rebuilt by the Gothic Revival architect John Tarring in 1850.
 The restorers retained mediaeval features including the 14th-century belltower, chancel arch and clerestory and 15th century clerestory windows.